poonam0902/RssFeedDemo/README.md

 In This app We are using one simple link which gives news feed data of particular city

-Concepts we are using are
+Concepts we are using are:

--Data Binding
+- Data Binding
--Android KTX
+- Android KTX
--Extension functions
+- Extension functions
--Late-initialized properties
+- Late-initialized properties
--Null safety
+- Null safety
--Data classes
+- Data classes
--Inheritance
+- Inheritance
--Interoperability with Java
+- Interoperability with Java